Community Development Block Grant (CDBG)

 Share Community Development Block Grant (CDBG) on Facebook Share Community Development Block Grant (CDBG) on Twitter Share Community Development Block Grant (CDBG) on Linkedin Email Community Development Block Grant (CDBG) link

-NOTICE OF 15-DAY PUBLIC COMMENT PERIOD REGARDING THE 2024 CONSOLIDATED ANNUAL PERFORMANCE AND EVALUATION REPORT (CAPER) FOR THE COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM
+NOTICE OF PUBLIC MEETING AND PUBLIC COMMENTS SOUGHT REGARDING THE DRAFT SECTION 108 LOAN APPLICATION FOR THE COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM

-In accordance with 24 CFR 91 of HUD, the City of Auburn solicits comments and public review for its 2024 Community Development Block Grant (CDBG) program.
+Auburn, Washington ¾ In accordance with 24 CFR 570 and 704 of HUD, the City of Auburn solicits comments and public input for its draft Section 108 Loan Application for the Community Development Block Grant (CDBG) program.

-Non-English speaking residents and citizens with speech, sight, or hearing impairments who wish to review the documents should contact the Auburn Department of Community Development.
-Each request will be considered individually according to the type of assistance required, the availability of resources, and the financial ability of the City to provide accommodation.
+Citizens with speech, sight, or hearing disabilities, or who are requesting translators or adaptive equipment for communication purposes should contact the City of Auburn at (253) 931-3039 within 10 calendar days prior to the meeting, as to the type of service or equipment needed.
+Each request will be considered individually according to the type of request, the availability of resources and the financial ability of the City to provide the requested services or equipment.

 DocumentComment Period